martinsndifon/printf/README.md

 **Description**
 ---
-The \_printf() function produces output according to a format which is described
+The \_printf() function produces output according to a format which is described below.
+This function write its output to the stdout, the standard output stream.